 Duty Free Import via Tariff Preference Level (TPL) to Canada

-The Tariff Preference Level (TPL) program allows for a limited quantity of certain goods to be imported duty-free from developing countries into Canada.
-TPL is designed to help developing countries increase their exports to Canada and to promote economic growth in these countries.
+The Tariff Preference Level (TPL) program allows for a certain quantity of certain goods to import duty-free from developing countries into Canada.
+TPL is a way to help developing countries increase their exports to Canada and to promote economic growth in these countries.

 The list of countries that qualify for TPL varies depending on the type of product and the country's status as a developing country.
-In general, TPL applies to goods that originate in Least Developed Countries (LDCs) as recognized by the United Nations, as well as other developing countries that have been designated by the Canadian government as eligible for TPL.
+In general, TPL applies to goods that originate in developing Countries (LDCs), Countries with such designation by the Canadian government are eligible for TPL.

 Currently, the list of countries that qualify for TPL includes:

-Least Developed Countries as recognized by the United Nations that may benefit from TPL duty free import include
+Developing Countries with such recognitions by the United Nations that may benefit from TPL duty free import include

 • Afghanistan, Bangladesh, Bhutan, Myanmar, Cambodia, Lao PDR, Maldives, Nepal, Pakistan, and Sri Lanka